Upper eyelid surgery, Lower eyelid surgery Melbourne

 Upper Blepharoplasty – Upper eyelid surgery

-There is no interference whatsoever with the muscles or organs of the eye itself.
+Secondly, there is no interference whatsoever with the muscles or organs of the eye itself.

-Therefore, there should not be undue concern about the possibility of any visual impairment.
+And lastly, there should not be undue concern about the possibility of any visual impairment.

 Lower Blepharoplasty – Lower Eyelid surgery